 Side view of tulip against a black mat | Source

-A good friend of ours gifted us with a beautiful arrangement of blooming tulips when she and her husband recently came to have dinner at our home.
-She has been known to bring the same flowers in the past and she knows that tulips are among my husband's most favorite of flowers.
+A friend gifted us with a beautiful arrangement of blooming tulips when she and her husband recently came to have dinner at our home.
+She has brought the same flowers in the past and knows that tulips are among my husband's favorite flowers.

-The memories of this latest gift will linger longer than most because in addition to photos that I took of them, the tulips were in a vase of Val St. Lambert crystal.
+The memories of this latest gift will linger longer than most because, in addition to photos I took of them, the tulips were in a vase of Val St. Lambert crystal.

-Of course I had to fill the vase each day as cut tulips are thirsty drinkers of water.
-As the tulips continued to open and droop such as is their fashion, they became even prettier as the days passed.
+Of course, I had to fill the vase daily as cut tulips are thirsty water drinkers.
+As the tulips continued to open and droop, such as in their fashion, they became even prettier as the days passed.

 The photos pictured here are those very same same tulips.